 Eradicate judgemental behaviors, by either teaching someone what you know, or seeing them as capable of teaching you something instead.
 Simple!

-Also, my friend Clayton did a multi-series indepth psychological analysis about being judgemental, give it a read here.
+Also, my friend Clayton did an interesting series with a psychological analysis about being judgemental.
+You can check it out here.

 Image Courtesy : pixabay, shutterstock